 What’s in Potting Soil (and Why Should You Care?)

-Pine bark is often added to potting mixes to provide some moisture and nutrient retention and to allow for better drainage.
-Perlite or vermiculite can be added to help retain moisture and to increase aeration as well.
+Pine bark is often added to potting mixes to provide moisture and nutrient retention and to allow for better drainage.
+Perlite or vermiculite can also be added to help retain moisture and to increase aeration as well.
 While these materials play a similar role, vermiculite will tend to retain more moisture and perlite will provide superior drainage.

 What Type of Plants Are You Growing?

 Orchids like moisture but they need plenty of air around their roots or they can rot as well.
 Soils containing plenty of peat moss, perlite, or fir bark will allow for the necessary drainage.
-Some plants, like roses, prefer a slightly more acidic soil, so pH is also something you should be watching for, depending on how sensitive your specific plants are.
+Some plants, like roses, prefer a slightly more acidic soil.
+So, pH is also something you should be watching for, depending on how sensitive your specific plants are.

 When to Fertilize Your Indoor Plants

-Your potting mix could be sufficient to grow healthy, luscious plants if they already contain the necessary nutrients, but there are times that you may require the use of fertilizers.
+Your potting mix could be sufficient to grow healthy, luscious plants if they already contain the necessary nutrients, but there are times that you may require the use of a quality fertilizer.
 The nutrients in outdoor soil is naturally replenished through decomposing plant and animal matter but the soil in potted plants lives a much more sheltered life.
 Once your plants have sucked the soil dry of nutrients, or if they’ve slowly been washed away when watering your plants, fertilizer can be added to the soil to replenish the nutrients.

 During the high growth seasons, such as spring and summer, your plants may require additional nutrients to help them flourish.
 Keeping them well fed during these periods will increase their growth rate and keep them strong and healthy.
 Seedlings will require fertilizer as well, so when you’re growing new plants from seeds, give them a little nutrient boost after their first true leaves appear.